Clivia miniata 'Forest Flame'

 Use a fertiliser high in potassium to prolong its flowers during the blooming period - an excellent example would be a 'Tomato' feed.
 Regular fertilisers, for instance, BabyBio or Miracle-Gro, will still do the job but will favour foliar growth as well as the flowers.
 For the rest of the year, a standard fertiliser can be used as a monthly supplement to aid foliar and root growth.

-Clivia can produce flowers year after year in the right care, during the spring or summer months.
-A good dormancy in the autumn and winter will allow the plant to become seasoned, preparing itself for a bloom in the spring.
-The tips below should be performed from autumn until early spring when the plant's growth rate is at its slowest.
+In order to accomplish yearly flowers in the springtime, a good dormancy in the autumn and winter is needed.
+The tips below should be started from autumn until early spring when the plant's growth rate is at its slowest.

 It's all about under-watering with Clivia.
 Only rehydrate the soil once the majority has fully dried out and never promote water-logging to avoid root rot.
 Present a bright, partially sun-filled location with little fertilisation during this period to put pressure on the plant.
 Dust its foliage to increase the light-capturing efficiency, which in turn will help with its overall well-being and health.